Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Table of Contents_

 The HPC Revolution AT is what peak performance looks like on off-road trails and mountains.
 Fitted with a 1500W mid-drive motor and excellent suspension system, no trail or mountain is beyond your reach.
 Read our Ariel Rider ebike review for another model with a solid mid-drive motor.

 One good look at the HPC Revolution X E Bike and you’ll get a feeling it’s heavy.
-At 79 lbs., it certainly is, despite having an hand welded aluminum frame, reinforced with carbon fiber.
+At 79 lbs., it certainly is, despite having a hand-welded aluminum frame, reinforced with carbon fiber.
 In this case, you already know how much does an electric bike weigh, considering this one is so heavy.
-However, specific design choices were made to cut out as much as possible without disrupting integrity, and Hi Power Cycles nailed it.
+However, specific design choices were made to cut out as much as possible without disrupting integrity, and Hi-Power Cycles nailed it.

 The HPC Revolution AT can hit astounding speeds—so fast that it isn’t legal on roads.
 The standard 1500W motor can reach 45mph, twice the watts of Quietkat Ranger 750.
 Because this is so fast, you won’t even want to take a look at our IZIP E3 review.
 Although, the HalloMotor can go 60mph.
-Torque is phenomenal for hills, though pedal assist is an option, it’s only as an add-on.
+Torque is phenomenal for hills, though pedal assist is an option.
+It’s only as an add-on.
 There’s even a 3000W option.

 The HPC Revolution AT is, quite frankly, very expensive.
 You could buy the IZIP E3 Peak Plus four times.
 That’s the cost of buying high-end parts.
 Also, the HPC Revolution AT can’t be driven on roads legally, so only those with private land or access to OHV trails can take full advantage of it.
 On a budget, the Juiced RipCurrent S is $2500.

 The HPC Revolution AT is a monster of an off-road electric bike, taking advantage of some of the latest tech.
 That comes with a hefty cost.
-In return, the 1500W motor will let you climb just about any hill, mountain, or trail; you’ll max out at 45mph; all the while your suspension system keeps you together.
+In return, the 1500W motor will let you climb just about any hill, mountain, or trail; you’ll max out at 45mph; all the while, your suspension system keeps you together.